A moving attempt to trace the connections between Kosinski’s wartime struggles and postwar fictions.

 9781942658146

-Enjoy a long-form review of Jerzy: A Novelin the New Yorker, then read an excerpt from it and interviews with author Jerome Charyn in Stay Thirsty Magazine and Comics Grinder.
+Enjoy a long-form review of Jerzy in the New Yorker, then read an excerpt from the novel in Stay Thirsty Magazine and an interview with author Jerome Charyn at Comics Grinder.

 portrait of Jerome Charyn